Health Care Administration, Comprehensive Major

 A student may be terminated from the Health Care Administration program for any of the following reasons:

-- Failure to maintain good academic standing within the university.
+- Failure to maintain good academic standing.

 - Failure to demonstrate the potential for consistently safe, responsible, and ethical professional practice.

 - Likelihood that a student’s condition, presentation, or prior experience will adversely affect the student, other persons, the University, an agency or site used for practicum, or the patients or residents served.